Cosmic shear with one component and its application to future radio surveys

 where $\mathbf{p}$ represents the model parameters, including the cosmological and the nuisance parameters, $\mathbf{D}$ is the data power spectrum, $P(\mathbf{p})$ is the prior, and $\mathcal{L}(\mathbf{D}\,\vert\,\mathbf{p})$ is the likelihood.
 The likelihood is modeled as a multivariate Gaussian,

 where $\mathbf{M}(\mathbf{p})$ is the model prediction evaluated at parameters $\mathbf{p}$, and $\mathbf{C}$ is the covariance matrix estimated at the fiducial cosmology.
-Both $\mathbf{M}(\mathbf{p})$ and $\mathbf{C}$ are computed in Fourier space as described in section~\ref{sec:fourier}.
+Both $\mathbf{M}(\mathbf{p})$ and $\mathbf{C}$ are computed in Fourier space as described in Sec.~\ref{sec:fourier}.
 We sample the posterior using the affine-invariant ensemble sampler \citep{Goodman2010} for Markov chain Monte Carlo implemented in \texttt{emcee} \citep{Foreman-Mackey2013}.

-We perform forecasts for WL and the one-component KL with their respective angular power spectra and covariance matrices derived in section \ref{sec:fourier}.
-The galaxy redshift distribution, estimated in section \ref{subsec:trecs}, serves as the source galaxy distribution, and is divided into four tomographic bins.
+We perform forecasts for WL and the one-component KL with their respective angular power spectra and covariance matrices derived in Sec.~\ref{sec:fourier}.
+The galaxy redshift distribution, estimated in Sec.~\ref{subsec:trecs}, serves as the source galaxy distribution, and is divided into four tomographic bins.
 We use 15 logarithmically spaced multipole bins with $\ell_{\rm max}=3000$ and $\ell_{\rm min}=20$.
 The shape noise values are set to $\sigma_\epsilon^{\rm WL}=0.3$ for WL and $\sigma_\epsilon^{\rm KL}=0.05$ for one-component KL.

 The shape noise for one-component KL is determined by the intrinsic scatter in the Tully-Fisher relation and the precision of the line width measurement.
 For radio observations with a spectral resolution of approximately $5\,{\rm km/s}$, the dominant contribution to the shape noise arises from the intrinsic Tully-Fisher scatter.
 Based on the analysis of 189 disk galaxies, \citet{Reyes2011} estimate the scatter to be 0.05 dex, which translates to a shape noise of the order of roughly $\sigma_\epsilon^{\rm KL}\approx0.05$.